Sewing collars & leashes with an LK-1900BN bartacking machine

 I mentioned in the clamp-fitment section that the clamp's I bought were a little "toe-up".
 I wouldn't have noticed if I didn't have some slippage causing me to examine everything more closely.
 I removed the feet from the arch, put them in a vise (using wood not to mar the feet) & tapped with a hammer (very little) to change the angle.
 Go slow, put them back in the arch and check.
 It's tedious.
 But, I think this helped.
 (You can tap the "shin" or the "thigh" of the clamp.
 The shin makes the foot go back when becoming level.
 The thigh causes the foot to go down as part of becoming level.
 A little of both may be best.).

-When sewing the buckle end, it's possible to clamp too high up against the buckle (or the D-ring).
-When sewing starts, it will slip down (revealing the the straight basting stiches outside the zig-zag).
+When sewing the buckle end, it's possible to clamp too high up against the buckle (or on the D-ring).
+When sewing starts, it will slip down (revealing the straight basting stitches which should be covered by the zig-zag).
 Wag the webbing side-to-side a little to let the clamp settle if it needs to.
+If you want the clamp to ride higher, locking the webbing against the feedplate screw can prevent it from slipping in that direction.

 1"